Pandemic Procedures at Veterinary Eye Center

 - As always, payment is due at the time of services.

-- An electronic bill will be sent to your smart phone by email so you can enter your credit card information and signature securely with Square on your smart phone in your vehicle before your patient is discharged from Veterinary Eye Center.
+- An electronic bill via Square will be sent to your smart phone by email so you can enter your credit card information and signature securely with Square on your smart phone in your vehicle before your patient is discharged from Veterinary Eye Center.
+You will not need any app.
 Alternatively, we'll take your credit card number by phone.

 - A veterinary technician will escort your patient out with any medications needed and we will provide detailed discharge instructions as always through our new Client Portal, email or paper provided at the appointment.